 This awareness will help you to develop self-love, compassion, and acceptance, which in turn, will empower your self-worth.
 Learning to love and accept yourself will expand your capacity to love others from a space of equanimity, and non-judgment.

-Experiment 3: Emanate Love With No Strings Attached.
+Thought Experiment 3: Emanate Love With No Strings Attached.

 The heart has the largest electromagnetic field in the body and is approximately 60 times greater in amplitude in comparison to the brain.
 We communicate non-verbally through the electromagnetic field of the heart.
 Breathing, meditation, and gratitude practices can help you to foster compassion and self-love while also changing your heart rhythm and the way you communicate with the world.

 Focus on breathing into the heart region and emanating love and compassion from your heart when you exhale.
-Imagine that you expanding love with each breath you take to eventually fill your body, the room you are in, the entire street, and beyond.
+Imagine that you are expanding love with each breath you take to eventually fill your body, the room you are in, the entire street, and beyond.
 Reflect on the experience of generating love from within and emanating love with no strings attached.

-Experiment 4: Cultivate Healing Through Mindful Bodily Awareness.
+Thought Experiment 4: Cultivate Healing Through Mindful Bodily Awareness.

-Low self-worth and scarcity mindset are often rooted in unresolved emotional pain from past relationships, shame, childhood wounds, and trauma.
+Low self-worth and a scarcity mindset are often rooted in unresolved emotional pain from past relationships, shame, childhood wounds, and trauma.
 Unresolved trauma often lives in the body and is activated when we feel triggered.
 If you notice that you’re feeling triggered or having a stress or trauma response, guide your awareness to the breath.
 Set a timer and focus on breathing slowly into the belly for 5-10 minutes.
 This breathing practice will interrupt the stress response in your brain and will help you to feel more grounded and resourced.
 Pay attention to your body’s signals and needs throughout the day.
-Commit to doing things that help you to feel embodied, stable, and safe.
+Commit to doing things that help you to feel embodied, stable, nourished, and safe.
 Over time, this practice of mindful grounding and breathing will help you to cultivate healing and a feeling of wholeness.